Steve Matchett: Television

-He made his television debut for Speedvision in 2000 filling in as a substitute commentator during the Canadian GP weekend.
+He made his television debut for Speedvision in 2000 filling in as a substitute commentator during the Canadian GP weekend while regular analysts Sam Posey and David Hobbs were at Le Mans covering the 24 hour race.
 He joined the crew for two more races in 2000, then joined Speedvision's F1 broadcast crew full-time in 2001.
 In late 2001 Speedvision was acquired by Fox Television, rebranded as Speed Channel and relocated to Charlotte, North Carolina.
 Matchett made the switch to Charlotte.
 Matchett remained with the network until the end of the 2012 season, at which point he joined his colleagues in moving to NBC and NBC Sports.

 His broadcasting niche is one of giving priority to the teams' involvement, rather than to any specific driver.
 During the Speed Channel shows he has often stated that the Constructors Championship is of greater significance to him than the Drivers Championship.
 At the end of each race show, David Hobbs reads out the driver points; Matchett always reads out the team points.

 Unlike his co-announcers, Matchett's unique approach is to talk of the races from the perspective of the competing teams (the engineer's view) rather than the driver's perspective.
 He describes the track's challenges to the various GP teams and describes how the mechanics prepare the 'set up' of the race cars to try and win the race.

 He is also credited with the ability to notice minor changes that the mechanics have made to the cars and for his ability to spot mechanical problems on the cars even while they are running on the circuit.
 In addition to his duties calling the racing action, Matchett also estimates when the cars will be visiting the pits for fuel and tires.